betodealmeida/shillelagh/docs/development.rst

 Here we're using ``Field``\s to declare the columns available.
 The types of our ``time`` and ``temp_c`` columns are ``DateTime`` (a timestamp) and ``Float``, respectively.

-More important, we also declare that **we can filter data based on the ``time`` column**.
-When the query has a predicate on the ``time`` column we can use the predicate to request less data from the API.
+More important, we also declare that **we can filter data** based on the ``time`` column.
+When the query has a predicate on the ``time`` column we can use it to request less data from the API.
 For example, if we have this query:

 .. code-block:: sql